Earthquake of 5.4 magnitude recorded in Andaman Sea: Seismology centre | Science-Environment

 An earthquake of 5.4 magnitude was recorded in the Andaman Sea on Sunday, the National Center for Seismology said.

-The tremor was felt in parts of the Andaman and Nicobar Islands, but there was no immediate report of any loss of life or damage to property, an official said.
+The tremors were felt in parts of the Andaman and Nicobar Islands, but there was no immediate report of any loss of life or damage to property, an official said.

-The earthquake took place at 12.06 pm, and the depth of the quake was 90 km, the seismology centre said.
+The earthquake took place at 12.06 pm, and the depth of the tremor was 90 km, the seismology centre said.

+However, Andaman and Nicobar Islands Chief Secretary Dr Chandra Bhushan Kumar said, ''An earthquake of 5.7 magnitude occurred on November 9 around 12.08 pm.
+Tremors were felt at Mayabunder, Rangat and its adjoining areas in North and Middle Andaman.
+We have alerted all the agencies concerned, and standard protocols are in place.''
+Several teams in the region are actively monitoring the seismic activity, he said. ''As precautionary measures, we have advised tourists and fishermen not to venture into the sea,'' he said.
+According to the District Emergency Operations Centre (DEOC) in Port Blair, the epicentre of the tremor was located at a depth of 96 kilometres north of Barren Island in the sea.

+Barren Island, known for being the only active volcano in India, is nearly 140 km away from Port Blair by sea.
+This uninhabited island lies at the junction of the Indian and Burmese tectonic plates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)